Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 In addition to fulfilling all university requirements for graduation, students wishing to graduate with a major in Mass Communication must satisfy the following criteria:

-Students seeking a Bachelor of Science Degree in Nursing should select “pre-nursing” as their area of interest and begin taking the courses and/or University Studies (US) categories listed below.
+Students seeking a Bachelor of Science Degree in Nursing should select “pre-nursing” as their area of interest and begin taking the courses and/or General Education (US) categories listed below.
 Their assigned advisor will assist in selecting the best sequencing of these courses.
 The academic advisor will also furnish deadlines for admission materials to be submitted to the Department of Nursing.
-Applicants will be required to have completed all 62 prerequisite hours or to be enrolled in any of the still remaining courses at the time of application.
-These 62 prerequisite hours must be completed before beginning nursing coursework.
+Applicants will be required to have completed all 58 prerequisite hours or to be enrolled in any of the still remaining courses at the time of application.
+These 58 prerequisite hours and 5 hours of elective credit must be completed before beginning nursing coursework.

-Students with extraordinary circumstances, who have not completed all of the University Studies requirements or nursing prerequisites other than science courses, may appeal to the Department of Nursing’s Student Affairs Committee for an exception to the above policy.
+Students with extraordinary circumstances, who have not completed all of the General Education requirements or nursing prerequisites other than science courses, may appeal to the Department of Nursing’s Student Affairs Committee for an exception to the above policy.
 Those students, however, must be able to complete “outstanding” courses in the summer semesters occurring within the timeframe of their curriculum (one summer for fall admissions, two summers for spring admissions).
-Students who have 62 prerequisite hours or are enrolled in these courses will be more competitive during the admission process.
+Students who have 58 prerequisite hours and 5 hours of elective credit or are enrolled in these courses will be more competitive during the admission process.

-The Missouri Board of Nursing limits admissions to 35 students each semester; therefore, admission is competitive and is based on meeting all prerequisites and GPA, with required science courses given additional weight..
+The Missouri Board of Nursing limits the number of students admitted each semester; therefore, admission is competitive and is based on meeting all admission requirements, including completion of all prerequisites, achievement of minimum GPA, and completion of the HESI A-2 pre-admission exam.

 Students who wish to qualify for admission and progression in the nursing program must meet performance requirements, as well as academic requirements.
 Performance requirements include cognitive, sensory, affective, and psychomotor competencies.
 A student must, with or without reasonable accommodations, satisfy these requirements.
 Potential students may access these performance requirements via the BSN Student Handbook on the Department of Nursing web site and review “Other Specific Nursing Program Policies.”

-A student who receives a grade below a “C” in an NC or NS prefix course may not continue in the nursing program.
+A student who receives a grade below a “C” in an NS prefix course or a non-credit grade in an NC prefix course may not continue in the nursing program.
 However, he/she may apply for readmission.
-Students desiring readmission must address a letter of petition to the Department of Nursing Student Affairs Committee prior to the requested date of enrollment, must meet all current criteria for admission, and must have completed requirements and prerequisites for the requested level of entry.
+Students desiring readmission must address a letter of petition to the Department of Nursing Student Affairs Committee prior to the requested date of enrollment which includes plans for success in the failed course, must meet all current criteria for admission, and must have completed requirements and prerequisites for the requested level of entry.
 Readmission is dependent on record review, program space, and evidence that successful progress can be made toward degree completion.
-Students receiving a failing grade in any NC (clinical) prefix course must repeat and pass that course prior to enrolling any other nursing course, and must simultaneously audit the corresponding NS (theory) prefix course, even if a passing grade was received in the NS prefix course.
-If a student fails a second NC or NS prefix course, including a repeat of the previously failed course, he/she cannot continue in the nursing program and will not be eligible for admission at any time thereafter.
+Requested readmission after two years out of the program has additional criteria.
+See the BSN Handbook for details or contact the Department of Nursing directly.
+Students receiving a non-credit grade in any NC (clinical) prefix course must repeat and pass that course prior to enrolling any other nursing course, and must simultaneously audit the corresponding NS (theory) prefix course, even if a passing grade was received in the NS prefix course.
+If a student fails a second NC or NS prefix course, including a repeat of the previously failed course, he/she cannot continue in the nursing program and will not be eligible for re-admission at any time thereafter.

-Transfer Students.
 Admission of transfer students is on a competitive basis.
 Students who seek to be admitted by transfer must meet all University and department requirements, have completed all prerequisite courses, and must supply transcripts and course descriptions of previous coursework in nursing.
+Transfer students who have one failure of a nursing course elsewhere must meet additional specific criteria.
+See the BSN Handbook for details or contact the Department of Nursing directly.

 Students wishing to be formally admitted into the social work major must meet the following admission criteria: